emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 {{ "app/test/concepts/operation/blog_post/operation_test.rb:not_found:../trailblazer-guides:operation-03" | tsnippet }}

-As shown here if you pass a not existing `id` the result of the `show` operation is still false but it shows a not found Post in order to correctly render the `Cell::Show` and to let the `User` undestands that something went wrong and keep using the web-application.
+As shown here if a not existing `id` is passed the result of the `show` operation is still false but it shows a not found Post in order to correctly render the `Cell::Show` and to let the `User` understands that something went wrong and keep using the web-application.

 ## Edit && Update